-I am an active member of all of these professional associations.
+I am an active member of all of these professional photography associations

-Working and learning with these associations is essential for my photography business, and keeping my skills current and exceptional.
+Working and learning with these associations is essential for my photography business, and to keep my skills current and exceptional

 The Estes Park Wedding Association is an esteemed association bringing successful wedding professionals in Estes Park together to advance EP’s booming wedding industry.
 Estes Park is located outside the eastern entrance of Rocky Mountain National Park and is busy year-round with weddings at the stunning wedding venues in town, as well as in the park.
-This association is very selective and I am proud to be a member.
+This association is very selective and I am proud to be a member and actively work in the mountains with my clients.

 As with EPWA, WPJA or the Wedding Photojournalist Association, is an association that you need to apply and be accepted to.
 This group puts an emphasis on a photojournalistic approach to the wedding day.
 When clients talk to me about preferring “candids” and “just recording the day”, that is photojournalism.
 While I may highlight some of my more dramatic photographs, the heart of my job is photojournalism.
 The couple photos are the cover of your wedding book, but most of the content of the book is photojournalism.
 I was proud to be accepted into this association in the beginning of 2022 and have already received 5 Diamond Awards for my engagement session work!